MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 Now that you have a working index, you can use the Azure OpenAI SDK to implement the RAG pattern in a client application.
 Let's explore the code to accomplish this in a simple example.

-> **Tip**: You can choose to develop your RAG solution using Python or Microsoft C#.
-Follow the instructions in the appropriate section for your chosen language.

 ### Prepare the application configuration

 1. Return to the browser tab containing the Azure portal (keeping the Azure AI Foundry portal open in the existing tab).